tine3700/micropython/docs/pyboard/tutorial/21_fading_led.rst

 Components
 ----------
 Inside your blue ESD box you'll find a 100 Ohm resistor and a blue LED soldered together.
-If you compare the setup to the schematics in picture 1 You'll find that this is made up simpler to get used to using first external components that you can connect to your pyboard
+If you compare the setup to the schematics in :ref:`img/fading_leds_breadboard_fritzing.png` You'll find that this is made up simpler to get used to using first external components that you can connect to your pyboard.
+But if you want to try this example with a breadboard again, you will need:
-You will need:

 - Standard 5 or 3 mm LED
 - 100 Ohm resistor